Queen of the South F.C.

 The club won the Division B Championship in 1950–51, the Second Division Championship in 2001–02 and 2012–13, and the Scottish Challenge Cup in 2002–03 and 2012–13.
 Queens led Scotland's top division until New Year in the 1953–54 season: their highest finish in Scotland's top division was fourth in 1933–34.
 The club reached their first major cup final in 2008 when they reached the final of the Scottish Cup, where they were runners-up to Rangers.
-The club's current manager is Peter Murphy.

 Stadium

 Palmerston Park is located on Terregles Street in Dumfries.
 The club has played there since 1919.
-South of Scotland League club Heston Rovers have shared Palmerston since 2013.
+Former South of Scotland League club Heston Rovers shared Palmerston from 2013 to 2021.
 The stadium has a capacity of of which 3,377 are seats.

 Supporters and culture

 Robbie Neilson, the former manager of Hearts, said about Queens from his loan period at the club in 2002: "It's a well-run club and a real family club with a good spirit about the place."

 Marc Horne wrote in The Scotsman following Queens appearance in the 2008 Scottish Cup Final: "In the Palmerston Park club's songbook, it is clear there is no room for songs which feature religion, violent vendettas or centuries-old battles that took place in other lands."

 Historic table positions of Queen of the South in the League.

-In the 2008 UEFA Cup qualifying trip to Denmark Queen of the South fans were hailed as "a great credit both to their club and to Scotland" by Danish police.
+In the 2008 UEFA Cup qualifying trip to Denmark, Queen of the South fans were hailed as "a great credit both to their club and to Scotland" by Danish police.
 About 850 supporters of the Dumfries club travelled to Denmark to watch the UEFA Cup clash with FC Nordsjælland.
-Even though their team was eliminated, local police said their behaviour was impressive.
+Although their team was eliminated, local police said their behaviour was impressive.
 Inspector Rune Hamann said: "It was a pleasure hosting such a visit by Queen of the South whose supporters were extremely well behaved and a great credit both to their club and to Scotland.
 Copenhagen was particularly busy in the build up to and after the match with a carnival, party atmosphere being evident.
 I look forward to welcoming Queen of the South and their terrific supporters back in Denmark in the future."

 Chief Inspector Mickey Collins from Dumfries and Galloway Constabulary said the fans were a "pleasure to work along with".
 He added: "Despite the huge numbers of supporters who travelled to Denmark there were no arrests, incidents or issues of any concern.
 Great praise should be passed on to those fortunate enough to be at the match".

 A notable Queen of the South supporter is the DJ and producer Calvin Harris, who grew up in Dumfries.
 He considered writing a song to celebrate the team reaching the 2008 Scottish Cup Final, but the idea was scrapped due to the time constraints of recording his 2009 album Ready for the Weekend.

-Bill Drummond, musician, producer, and former member of The KLF, is a supporter as well due to their proximity to his hometown of Newton Stewart.
+Bill Drummond, musician, producer, and former member of The KLF, is also a supporter of the club, having grown up in nearby Newton Stewart.